 Strong content supports almost every other digital marketing channel:

-• Email sequences point to articles, tutorials, or stories.
+- Email sequences point to articles, tutorials, or stories, encouraging users to take action.

 The hard part is staying consistent, especially for small teams and agencies.

-This kind of support allows content teams and marketing agencies to boost SERP rankings and discoverability in AI overviews.
+This kind of support allows content teams and marketing agencies to boost SERP and AI visibility without much manual effort.

 3. Pay-per-click (PPC) marketing

 Platforms such as Google Ads, Microsoft Ads, Meta Ads, LinkedIn Ads, and Amazon Ads run auctions to decide which ads appear.
-For many companies, PPC is the fastest way to test new offers or reach people who are ready to buy.
+For many companies, PPC is the fastest way to test new offers or reach new audiences.

 4. Social media marketing